TV Asahi: Transition from educational to entertainment programming

 The switch to general programming also led to an infighting among the management.
 In contrast to the then-president of NET TV, Hiroshi Ogawa (from Toei Company), who was actively promoting entertainment programs, Yoshio Akao (from Obunsha) thought that too many entertainment programs were against the original purpose of the educational TV station and was strongly dissatisfied with the vulgar programs that filled NET TV's program schedule at that time.In November 1964, Akao, together with shareholders other than Toei and Nikkei, Inc., succeeded in its major reorganization, forcing Ogawa to resign from the presidency.Since then, Toei's influence in NET TV has been gradually replaced by Asahi Shimbun.The following year, the Asahi Shimbun appointed to the post of station director Koshiji Miura (former Deputy Minister of Political Affairs).

 In the 1960s, NET TV also started airing foreign films as part of its schedule.
 The NET TV premiere of The Morning Show in 1964 created a trend for a news-talk format on daytime Japanese TV, causing other networks to follow suit, it was the first Japanese morning program in its format.
 Hyōten, NET TV's drama in 1966, had a 42.7% ratings in its finale.
 The success of the drama made the network to adjust its target audiences to single and married females.
+Its license required NET to broadcast educational programs 50% of the time, cultural programs 30%, and entertainment 20%, the network classified golf tournaments and Japanese professional wrestling as "educational".
+Samurai historical dramas, an executive said, were educational because they taught viewers about Japanese history.

 Despite heavily focusing on entertainment programs, they continued to broadcast educational programs, albeit on a limited number of hours every morning.
 In 1967, NET TV launched The Minkyokyo to strengthen the production of educational programs.
 In April 1967, they started to broadcast in color TV, and by 1969, all of its programs were broadcast in color.
 After 1968, many regional broadcasters in Japan began to pop up.
 This led to the broadcaster launching the All-Nippon News Network on April 1, 1970, the country's 4th national network, with NET producing national news and other nationally produced programming for the regional channels that had joined the network.
 With the continuous network expansion, NET TV shifted its focus on its target audience again, this time from females, to being family oriented similar to the US PBS.